hitobashira/Friends/README.md

 Friends v.x.x.x-2017-03-24 with Perl RE ::

-alternative find , easy to find files with perl regular expression. easy exclude dir/path. no prune.
+not alternative find , easy to find files with perl regular expression. easy exclude dir/path. no prune.

 Friends who are good at finding out and doing something.
 (Provisional)